Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 While human foods can cause diarrhea in dogs, or even pancreatitis, a painful inflammatory condition, there are a few things you can share with your pets.

+Your pets will enjoy raw or dried pieces of sweet potatoes.
 They are packed full of beta-carotene, Vitamin A, Vitamin C, Potassium and full of Fiber.

 Never give your pets the full sweet potatoes baked with marshmallows.
 Marshmallows contain xylitol, an artificial sweetener.
 Xylitol is toxic to pets.